lgt1001/eztest/README.rst

       --not-classes NOT_CLASSES [NOT_CLASSES ...], -ncl NOT_CLASSES [NOT_CLASSES ...]
                             Class names to be ignored.
 It will be considered if target is file.
       --cases CASES [CASES ...], -c CASES [CASES ...]
                             Case names to be tested.
-It can be whole case name or part of them(e.g.: "*a", "a*", "*a*").
+It can be whole case name or pattern like: "*a", "a*", "*a*".
       --not-cases NOT_CASES [NOT_CASES ...], -nc NOT_CASES [NOT_CASES ...]
                             Case names to be ignored.
-It can be whole case name or part of them(e.g.: "*a", "a*", "*a*").
+It can be whole case name or pattern like: "*a", "a*", "*a*".

     Test Mode Group:
       Define arguments of test mode related.

+      --mode {0,1,2,3,4,normal,continuous,simultaneous,concurrency,frequent},
-      --mode {0,1,2,3,4,normal,continuous,simultaneous,concurrency,frequent}, -m {0,1,2,3,4,normal,continuous,simultaneous,concurrency,frequent}
+      -m {0,1,2,3,4,normal,continuous,simultaneous,concurrency,frequent}
                             (a)0 or normal: Run selected cases only once.
                             (b)1 or continuous: Run cases [repeat] times with [interval] seconds' sleeping.
                             (c)2 or simultaneous: Start [stress] threads and run cases in each thread, sleep [interval] seconds after all cases are finished, and then start testing again with [repeat] times.
-                            (d)3 or concurrency: Start [stress] threads and each thread will continuously run cases with [interval] seconds' sleeping.
+                            (d)3 or concurrency: Start [stress] threads,
+                                and each thread will continuously run cases with [interval] seconds' sleeping.
                             (e)4 or frequent: Start [stress] threads per [interval] seconds.
                                 And only can have [limit] available threads running.
       --stress STRESS, -s STRESS
                             Start [stress] threads in each round of testing.
 Default value is 1.
       --repeat REPEAT, -r REPEAT